noxonsu/tools.onout.org/doc/faq.md

 ## What do I look for in documentation?

-- primary functions the product delivers to the end-user
+- Primary functions the product delivers to the end-user.
-- means of income generation for the project administrator
+- Means of income generation for the project administrator.
-- whether it is possible for the frontend to work with blockchain directly
+- Whether it is possible for the frontend to work with blockchain directly.
-- arguments in favor of the project
+- Arguments in favor of the project.
-- a link to the primary repository (frontend)
+- A link to the primary repository (frontend).
-- links to any possible secondary repositories (smart contracts, utilities, helpers)
+- Links to any possible secondary repositories (smart contracts, utilities, helpers).

 ## How do I locate the primary repository?